Irish Elite Championships Semi-Finals Night #2 – RESULTS + REPORT - Irish Boxing

 71kg Luke Maguire (Esker) beat Emeka Onwuka (All Saints) 5-0

-71kg Kieran Molloy (Oughterard) W/O
+71kg Kieran Molloy (Oughterard) beat Jack Brady (Crumlin) RSC2

 80kg Tommy Hyde (St Michaels Athy) W/O